avyboy/aresmush/tutorials/coding/formatting.md

 # Functions

 Ares in general doesn't support functions the way you're used to from MUSHCode.
-But there are a few for backwards-compatibility to avoid driving people insane.
+But there is **limited** support for a few for backwards-compatibility.

     [space(<number of spaces>)] - blank spaces
     [center(<text>,<length>,<optional padding string>)] - center text
     [left(<text>,<length>,<optional padding string>)] - left align text [right(<text>,<length>,<optional padding string>)] - right a lign text [ansi(<code>,<text>)] - ansify text

+> The most important limitation is that you can't embed other codes or functions within functions.  [center(ABC,78)] will work.  [center(%BA%B,78)] will not change the %B's to spaces.